-Iran's conventional forces are no match for the US and, possibly, not Israel, in a war but they are improving their conventional forces as time goes by.
+Iran's conventional forces are no match for the U.S. in a war but they are improving their conventional forces as time goes by.
 They have a significant rocket and missile force that they are enlarging and this would pose a threat to Israel in the highly unlikely event that Israel would, alone, attack Iran.
-The rocket and missile force could also pose a threat to US naval ships in the essentially land-locked Persian Gulf, and, more seriously, in the event of a future major war, could enable the Iranians to shut down oil shipments from the Persian Gulf.
+The rocket and missile force could also pose a threat to U.S. naval ships in the land-locked Persian Gulf, and, in the event of a future major war, could enable the Iranians to shut down oil shipments from the Persian Gulf.
 This could create a Persian Gulf oil disaster.
-The resulting world oil shortage would put a tremendous amount of pressure on the US
+The resulting world oil shortage would put a tremendous amount of pressure on the U.S.

-The relatively large Iranian economy (heavily based on oil exports) is also a problem for either the US or Israel.
-Although the present sanctions are definitely a problem, Iran probably has sufficient funds to continue improving their military and, several years from now, an attack on them will be even more dangerous than at present.
+The relatively large Iranian economy (heavily based on oil exports) is also a problem for either the U.S. or Israel.
+Although the present sanctions are definitely a problem, Iran probably has sufficient funds to continue improving their military and, several years from now, an attack on them may be even more dangerous than at present.
 The Iranians have not rushed pell-mell into buying foreign weapons although they have purchased a substantial amount.
-Instead, they have been more intent on building up a strong weapons production industry within Iran.
-This defense industry infrastructure was not present during their war with Iraq and they suffered because of that lack and they are trying to remedy that situation.
+Instead, they have been more intent on building up a stronger weapons production industry within Iran.
+This defense industry infrastructure was not present during their long war with Iraq and they are trying to remedy that wreakness.

-Geography is less favorable for an quick American invasion of Iran than it was for the Iraq invasion.
+Geography is less favorable for an quick American invasion and conquest of Iran than it was for the Iraq invasion.
 The capital city, Tehran, is located far inland.
-Unlike the Iraqi campaign where Baghdad lay fairly close to the border, a US invasion force would not be in Tehran in two weeks and probably not for months.
-Such a long campaign would entail many more casualties than the US suffered in the Iraqi campaign.
+Unlike the Iraqi campaign where Baghdad lay fairly close to the border, a U.S. invasion force would not be in Tehran in two weeks and probably not for months.
+Such a long campaign would entail many more casualties than the U.S. suffered in the Iraqi campaign.

-Although Hezbollah is an unofficial Iranian terrorist organization, it needs to be carefully noted that their terrorism appears to be directed solely towards Israel....and not towards the US.
-Hezbollah is a well-led organization with a multitude of well-armed fighters based largely in Lebanon.
-According to reports, Hezbollah was being supplied with weapons shipped through Syria.
-These supply routes were recently attacked by Israeli air strikes.
+Although Hezbollah is an unofficial Iranian terrorist organization, it needs to be carefully noted that their terrorism appears to be directed solely towards Israel....and not towards the U.S. Hezbollah is a well-led organization with a multitude of well-armed fighters based largely in Lebanon.

 Taiwan, you are probably on your own!
-At some point, you may want to make a deal with China for a peaceful merger.
+At some point, you may want to make a deal with China for a peaceful-type merger!

-Other possible wars of the future that are being just now being hinted at include Cyber Wars which might be massive Pearl Harbor-cyber attacks on US computer systems.
+Other possible wars of the future that are just now being hinted at include Cyber Wars which might be massive Pearl Harbor-cyber attacks on U.S. computer systems.